xregistry/spec/core/spec.md

 The following key aspects are called out to help understand the overall pattern of the APIs:
 - A `PUT` or `POST` operation is a full replacement of the entities being processed.
-Any missing attributes will be interpreted as a request for them to be deleted.
-However, attributes that are managed by the server might have specialized processing in those cases.
+Any missing attributes MUST be interpreted as a request for them to be deleted.
+However, attributes that are managed by the server might have specialized processing in those cases, in particular, mandatory attributes MUST be reset to their default values rather than deleted.
-- A `PATCH` operation will only modify the attributes explicitly mentioned in the request.
-Any attribute with a value of `null` will be interpreted as a request to delete the attribute, and as with `PUT`/`POST`, server managed attributes might have specialized processing.
+- A `PATCH` operation MUST only modify the attributes explicitly mentioned in the request.
+Any attribute with a value of `null` MUST be interpreted as a request to delete the attribute, and as with `PUT`/`POST`, server managed attributes might have specialized processing.
-- On write operations, without a [`?nested`](#updating-nested-registry-collections) query parameter, any included xRegistry collections will generate an error.
+- On write operations, without a [`?nested`](#updating-nested-registry-collections) query parameter, any included xRegistry collections MUST generate an error.
-- `PUT` or `PATCH ` can not be targeted at xRegistry collections.
-A `POST` would need to be used instead to add entities to the collection, and a `DELETE` might also be needed to delete unwanted entities.
+- `PUT` or `PATCH ` MUST NOT be targeted at xRegistry collections.
+A `POST` MUST be used instead to add entities to the collection, and a `DELETE` MUST be used to delete unwanted entities.
-- `POST` operations can only be targeted at xRegistry collections, not individual entities - with the exception of a Resource entity.
-In that case a `POST` to a Resource URL is treated as an alias for a `POST` to the Resource's `versions` collection.
+- `POST` operations MUST only be targeted at xRegistry collections, not individual entities - with the exception of a Resource entity.
+In that case a `POST` to a Resource URL MUST be treated as an alias for a `POST` to the Resource's `versions` collection.
+- Unknown query parameters MUST be silently ignored by servers.

 There might be situations where someone will do a `GET` to retrieve data from a Registry, and then do an update operation to a Registry with that data.